··

 Knox Pop Con 2026 is proud to partner with YAMA-CON to host an official cosplay contest on the main stage.
 YAMA-CON has been running cosplay competitions in East Tennessee since 2012, and their judging team brings over a decade of experience evaluating costumes at conventions across the Southeast.

 Whether you are entering your first contest or have a wall of trophies at home, the YAMA-CON Cosplay Contest at KPC 2026 is your chance to compete in front of a crowd that genuinely appreciates the work that goes into every stitch, every foam bevel, and every LED circuit.
-View full contest rules and registration.
+View full contest rules and enter.

-Contest Categories
+Contest Awards

 Tickets from $30 · VIP from $125